Those involved in educating deserve all eligible teacher tax deductions!

 Tax Deductions for Teachers

 Teachers and eligible educators who spend their own money on classroom supplies are eligible for a tax break called the educator expense deduction.
 While this is not a tax deduction credit, it is an above-the-line deduction of up to $250 for classroom expenses paid during the tax year.
-This deduction expires at the end of 2013.
-For 2014, educators will be able to deduct their classroom expenses only as an itemized deduction (as unreimbursed employee expenses).

 Eligible expenses include:

 An eligible educator is a kindergarten through grade 12 teacher, instructor, counselor, principal or aide who works at least 900 hours a year in either a public or private school.